RedSparr0w/Tile-Locked/README.md

     - Automatically unlock 1 tile if no nearby tiles
         - Can still cause you to be stuck in nether portal
 - [ ] Only use a tile if you are touching the ground?
-    - Or using a boat
+    - Or using a boat?
 - [X] What happens when you die and respawn in a bed with no available tiles and no unlocked tiles by the bed
     - Move player to closest tile if more than 1 block distance from last tile?
 - [X] Tile overlays